devinArcher/devinArcher/README.md

        ୨୧ I luv my OCs, join my discord if you want to talk with me about them... don't be shy... .ᐟ <br>
                 ﹉﹉﹉﹉﹉୨♡୧﹉﹉﹉﹉﹉ <br>
 Full essay on <b>the Ethics Internet Youth Community Conflict</b> IS IN MY RENTRY!!!🔥🔥 RIGHT THERE!! https://rentry.co/EthicsofConflictinanOnlineCommunity <--- HERE!!.
 I'm so excited to be sharing this with you guys I spent like 3 days on this shit.
 Very fucking tired.
 Be warned, there may be some gramatical errors because I haven't throughly proof read it yet but I promise I put a lot of effort in terms of research and substance.✌ <br>
-EDIT: SLIGHTLY REVISED 🔥 if you have any questions feel free to ask on my Retrospring<br>
+if you have any questions feel free to ask on my Retrospring<br>
+﹉﹉﹉﹉﹉୨♡୧﹉﹉﹉﹉﹉ <br>
+UPDATE: <br>
+Essay on conflict NOW FOR A YOUNGER AUDIENCE!!
+With pictures and subway surfers gameplay included.
+This "Essay" is much shorter.
+It doesn't talk about the same thing as the first essay, as it focuses more on conflict that happens <b>on</b> docks not just with people who happen to be there.
+If I link this to you it's likely because I see you getting wayyyyy to invested in a conflict at docks and I can't exhaust the energy it takes to explain things to you myself. <br>
+SIMPLIFIED DIFFERENT TOPIC BUT STILL ABOUT CONFLICT ESSAY!!!! --> https://rentry.co/PTdocksfightclub <--- RIGHT THERE!
               ♡ˊˎ- <br>
 <img src="https://i.pinimg.com/originals/89/2a/b7/892ab776279414977933b566575cf62d.gif">
 "You wanna love like Nelson, you wanna be like Nelson.
 You wanna walk in his shoes, but your peacemaking seldom" <br>